 Automated Landscapes is a long-term collaborative research initiative on the implications of automation for the built environment, launched in 2017 by Het Nieuwe Instituut, and directed by its Research department.

 This web magazine documents the proceedings, output and cultural context of the Bot Club, a recurring programme on algorithmic culture, one of the long-term research projects of Het Nieuwe Instituut’s R&D department.

 Members of Het Nieuwe Instituut support our mission to navigate the vast and evolving field of design.
-You’ll also be inspired by our special program of Members’ events, meeting up with other like-minded people as we invite you to reflect with us on design’s changing role in technology, economics, culture and society.
+Be inspired by our special program of Members’ events and meet up with other like-minded people as we invite you to reflect with us on changing role of design in technology, economy, culture and society.